“He who says he is in the light, and hates his brother, is in darkness until now.”

 Hatred of other believers is a sure sign of being out of fellowship with God.
-John tests the spurious claim by a practical situation.
+John tests the spurious claim in a practical situation.

 He who says he is in the light,

 The Gnostics mistakenly took academic knowledge of God for fellowship with God.
 Genuine knowledge involves correspondent involvement with truth.
-Genuine “knowledge” [fellowship] involves corresponding action; therefore, anyone who claims to be in the light demonstrates it in some way.
+Genuine “knowledge” (fellowship) involves the corresponding action; therefore, anyone who claims to be in the light demonstrates it in some way.

 Being “in the light” is equivalent to walking in fellowship with God.